pseusys/SeasideVPN/viridian/algae/typhoon/README.md

 ## Recognition protection

-Since all the messages are completely encrypted (or consist of random parts), the protocol should provide suffient protection from packet analysis.
+Since all the messages are completely encrypted (or consist of random parts), the protocol should provide sufficient protection from packet analysis.
 However, there are some other metadata that is important to hide, including time and size metadata.
 That is how the protocol addresses the challenges: